aotimme/gocsv/README.md

 When passing in files, you may read from standard input by specifying the filename `-`.

 Table names are derived from the CSV filenames by taking the base filename without the file extension.
 For example, `test-files/stats.csv` is referenced as a table with the name `stats`.
-The table from standard input `-` should be referenced as the table `'-'`.
+The table from standard input `-` should be referenced as the table `stdin`.

+This subcommand uses SQLite3 under the hood.
+It attempts to infer column types for defining the SQL tables, but all the rules of dynamic typing and type affinity in SQLite3 still pertain.

+See [Datatypes In SQLite Version 3](https://www.sqlite.org/datatype3.html) for more information.

+Also note that this subcommand makes no attempts to prevent SQL injection (either via the input CSVs or via the query).

 ### stack